 At 5pm the children left are added to the 5-6pm register.
-At 5.30, any uncollected Upper School children join crèche.
+At 5.15pm, the children left in crèche are taken to the Front Parlour to join any uncollected Upper School children join crèche.
 By 6pm, all children are collected from the crèche area by a parent/guardian.
 If children are not collected at this time, the late collection protocol will be followed.